jsvine/pdfplumber/README.md

 Currently [tested](tests/) on [Python 3.7, 3.8, 3.9, 3.10](.github/workflows/tests.yml).

+Translations of this document are available in: [Chinese (by @hbh112233abc)](https://github.com/hbh112233abc/pdfplumber/blob/stable/README-CN.md).

 __To report a bug__ or request a feature, please [file an issue](https://github.com/jsvine/pdfplumber/issues/new/choose). __To ask a question__ or request assistance with a specific PDF, please [use the discussions forum](https://github.com/jsvine/pdfplumber/discussions).

 ## Table of Contents